yofukashino/ReGameActivityToggle/README.md

-### BetterGameActivityToggle
+### RerGameActivityToggle

-A game activity toggle option in either the status picker or the user panel.
+A game activity toggle option in either the status picker or the user panel or by keybind.

-The position of the button can be configured in the plugin settings.
+The toggle options can be configured in the plugin settings.

 Download Link: